 Buy your own modem and router

 - Is your modem compatible with your ISP?
 Don’t just go out and buy any old router; it might not play nice with your ISP.
-Consult your provider’s website for information on which modems work with its services.
 You can even buy previously rented equipment from your ISP at a fraction of the original cost.
+We already of a list of CenturyLink compatible routers, and many providers have lists of routers and modems that work with their service.

 - Does your equipment match your bandwidth?
 If you pay for 50 Mbps internet speeds but invest in a wireless router that can handle only 15 Mbps, that’s exactly the speed you’re going to get at best.
 Make sure the speed allowances on your devices match what you pay for.